borjanG/2016-comp-neurosci-Izhikevich/README.md

-# Undergraduate computational neuroscience course project
+# Computational neuroscience (undergraduate course) project

 Simulations of a simple model for neuronal spiking using Numpy.